CAREERS

 -

-Acute RN - Nights
+Acute RN/LPN - Nights

 The RN renders collaborative nursing care via the Method of Practice Patient Coordinated Care to a caseload of patients for an assigned shift in accordance with the healthcare practitioner’s treatment plan, nursing standards of care/practice and professional code of ethics.
 The RN is committed to promoting the health potential of the patient (body-mind-spirit) through the implementation of the nursing process.
 Demonstrates ability to delegate appropriately and direct staff in the coordination and delivery of care; assumes responsibility for the appropriate utilization of care resources; demonstrates positive interpersonal relationships with others in problem resolution, is sensitive to the needs of patients, families, and fellow workers.
-This is a full time, 36 hr/week night position.
-Hours are 6:30pm – 7:00am.
-Every 3rd weekend (Fri, Sat, Sun) & holiday rotation required.
-Sign-on bonus of $7,000 is eligible with this position.

 • Graduate of School of Nursing.